 Reporting Child Abuse - Indiana

-Under Indiana law, any individual that has reason to believe that a child has been the victim of child abuse or neglect is required to report such abuse to the Department of Child Services or to a local law enforcement agency.
+Under Indiana law, any individual who has reason to believe that a child has been the victim of child abuse or neglect is required to make an oral report within 48 hours of such abuse to the Department of Child Services or to a local law enforcement agency.

 Abuse is defined by the statute as inflicting physical injury or death upon a child, creating a substantial risk of physical injury or death for a child or allowing or committing any sex offense against a child, torturing a child or exploiting a child.